hypirion/roulette-tree/README.md

 The rtree is designed to do insertions, random picks and random pops in O(log n) time, and count and total frequency in O(1) time.

+## Project Status

+The Roulette Tree is properly implemented, but small details related to autotools remains.
+Additionally, a proper explanation of the insertion and removal algorithms remains.

+This project is currently inactive, but may be revived in short time to finish off remaining issues.

 ## Rationale

 A roulette tree is an excellent data structure for picking random elements based